migrateshop/rental-script/README.md

-<h1 align="center"> Rental Script: Strategies and tips to succeed in your rental business</h1>
+<h1 align="center"> Rental Script: Strategies and Tips to Succeed in your Rental Business</h1>

 Running a successful rental business requires a multifaceted approach that goes beyond merely offering a product or service.
 It's about understanding your market, leveraging technology, and implementing smart strategies that set you apart from the competition.